code-423n4/2021-09-wildcredit/README.md

 - [ ] Does the token conform to the ERC-20 standard?
 In what specific ways does it differ?
 - [ ] Describe anything else that adds any special logic that makes your approach unique
 - [ ] Identify any areas of specific concern in reviewing the code
-- [ ] Add all of the code to this repo that you want reviewed
-- [ ] Create a PR to this repo with the above changes.
-- [ ] Delete this checklist and wait for C4 to provide a recommended contest minimum.

----

-# ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo)
-- [ ] Your primary Twitter handle
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
-- [ ] Your Discord URI
-- [ ] Your website
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?

----

-# Contest scope information

-[ ⭐️ SPONSORS ADD INFO HERE ]

----

-# Contest prep

-## 🐺 C4: Contest prep
-- [x] Rename this repo to reflect contest date (if applicable)
-- [x] Rename contest H1 below
-- [ ] Add link to report form in contest details below
-- [x] Update pot sizes
-- [x] Fill in start and end times in contest bullets below.
-- [ ] Move any relevant information in "contest scope information" above to the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Delete this checklist.

-## ⭐️ Sponsor: Contest prep
 - [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
 - [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing
 - [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 8 hours prior to contest start time.**